XP-NETWORK/vechain-grant-application/application.md

 Possible additional information to include:
 - By the time of writing 10+ blockchains have been successfully bridged.
-- We already received grants for integrating Velas & Fuse.
+- We already received grants for integrating [Velas](https://twitter.com/xpnetwork_/status/1481294575746572289?s=21) & [IoTeX](https://community.iotex.io/t/quigon-multi-chain-nft-bridge/5988).
 Tezos has funded our integration and partially covered the smart contract auditing costs.
-- We applied for grants on Velas & Fuse.
+- We applied for grants on Velas & [IoTeX](https://community.iotex.io/t/quigon-multi-chain-nft-bridge/5988).